eliasmaia/github-slideshow/README.md

 # Readme
-This is a repository create for the GitHub Learning Lab course "Introducing GitHub".
+This is a repository created for the GitHub Learning Lab course "Introducing GitHub".

 # Your GitHub Learning Lab Repository for Introducing GitHub